 2.)
 Scratches, Rips and Tears in the Upholstery of Leather Furniture

-After some time, it is almost guaranteed that you will need to repair some scratches on your leather material.
-If they are simply surface level and not too set in, you can look at restoring your leather couch rather than undertaking a full repair.
+After some time, it is almost guaranteed that you will need to repair some scratches on your leather sofa material or dealing with saggy couch cushions.

 Worse than that – sharp teeth or claws from pets can quickly wreak havoc on your leather furniture, leaving you with a torn leather sofa that is unsightly and uncomfortable.

 Furthermore, young children can be impulsive and may not think ahead when they climb over your couch with a sharp toy or object, accidentally creating rips.

 3.)
 Leather Furniture Peeling (…This Also Applies to Bonded Leather)